RocketChat/docs-old/1. Contributing/Reporting Issues/README.md

 ## Is it a bug?

-GitHub Issues is for bugs and feature requests only.
+GitHub Issues are for bugs and feature requests only.

 Examples of things that aren't considered bugs or feature requests: